 - Place one of the outer cabbage leaves on top of the sliced cabbage.
 This will help keep the cabbage submerged.

 - Once it is all packed in, use clean stones or marbles to weigh down the cabbage.
 If you don’t have those, get creative!
-We used a glass (as shown in the picture).
+We used a glass.

 - Cover the top of the jar with a cloth and allow to ferment for 3 to 10 days.
 It should be kept away from direct sunlight, at room temperature.
 Check it daily and press it down if there are any cabbage slices floating above the liquid.As the cabbage ferments, you may see bubbles or a foamy substance on the top.
 This can be skimmed off before refrigerating.